lars18th/alpine-term/README.md

  - Android 7.0 or higher.
  - At least 1 GB of space on the internal storage.

-Note that application also works on x86 & x86_64 devices, however I tested it only in Android emulators coming with SDK.
-ARM devices are completely unsupported.

 ## Credits

 Alpine Term relies on the source code of the following projects: